- Contact Us

 Below are descriptions of some of the diagnostic tests that may be recommended for your pet by your veterinarian during your visit to Woodland Animal Hospital.

-Radiographs (x-rays) allow us to visualize internal structures such as bone and organs like the kidneys,stomach, or heart.
-X-rays radiation is used to record images on a film, called a radiograph.
+Radiographs (x-rays) allow us to visualize internal structures such as bone and organs like the kidneys, stomach, or heart.
+Radiation is used to record images on a plate, which transfers the information to a computer program that interprets it.
 The parts of the body will appear lighter or darker depending on the rate the tissues absorb x-rays.
 Bone absorbs the most x-rays, and will appear lightest on radiographs.
 Air, such as in the lungs, absorbs the least x-rays, and therefore will appear darkest on radiographs.
 Soft tissues, such as organs and fat, fall in between and appear in shades of grey.

 In-house laboratory services